Nesvilab/PD-Nodes/README.md

 ## Processing/Consensus Workflows
 We also provides three processing workflows and two consensus workflows for your references.
-- Processing_MSFragger_Percolator.pdProcessingWF
+- Processing_MSFragger_Percolator.pdProcessingWF: Use MSFragger and Percolator for conventional closed search.
-- Processing_MSFragger_PeptideProphet.pdProcessingWF
+- Processing_MSFragger_PeptideProphet.pdProcessingWF: Use MSFragger and PeptideProphet for conventional closed search.
-- Processing_MSFragger_PeptideProphet_OpenSearch.pdProcessingWF
+- Processing_MSFragger_PeptideProphet_OpenSearch.pdProcessingWF: Use MSFragger and PeptideProphet for open search.
-- Consensus_Percolator.pdConsensusWF
+- Consensus_Percolator.pdConsensusWF: The consensus workflow for MSFragger and Percolator.
-- Consensus_PeptideProphet.pdConsensusWF
+- Consensus_PeptideProphet.pdConsensusWF: The consensus workflor for PeptideProphet.

 They can be downloaded from: https://github.com/Nesvilab/PD-Nodes/tree/master/workflows